-This topic describes general service monitoring, and how to enable debugging, logging and detailed error messages for troubleshooting solutions based on the Episerver Digital Experience Cloud Service.
+This topic describes general service monitoring, and how to enable debugging, logging, and enabling detailed error messages for troubleshooting solutions based on the Episerver Customer-Centric Digital Experience Platform (DXP).

 In this topic

 - Checking service status

 - Enable debugging

 - Activate logging

 - Enable detailed error messages